 Another way to determine the best time to tweet is to mix it up when it comes to the topics you cover in your content.
 When you do this methodically (using a content calendar) you can begin to see what content gets engagement when.

 For example, a clothing company might try posting about their sustainability practices on Tuesdays at 5 for a few weeks and see if those posts get engagement.
 They might then try posting some testimonials or some curated content in that time slot and moving the sustainability post to an earlier point in the day and try that approach for a few weeks.
 The data they collect would tell them what type of post, if any, got traction in that time slot.
-So, they won’t just get insight into the time of day works for them, but also whether the content made a difference in engagement.
+They’ll get an understanding of the best time to post on Twitter on Tuesday and also whether the content made a difference in engagement.

 Monitoring the type of content you post and when can help you make more informed decisions about your marketing approaches and it can help you sort out when you get the most engagement from your audience each day of the week.

-Create Engagement Data For Yourself Through Calls To Action
+4. Create Engagement Data For Yourself Through Calls to Action

-Speaking of engagement, another way to find your perfect time to post is to use certain calls to action on posts at different points in the day.
+Speaking of engagement, another way to find your best time to tweet on Twitter is to use certain calls to action on posts at different points in the day.
 Asking a question and getting comments and responses can give you a clear indication of whether your audience is seeing your posts and connecting with them in real-time.
 Just like the content varying approach, you’re gathering information about your audience’s engagement habits that you can use in future Twitter marketing efforts as you find the best time to post on Twitter.

 While we hope you find some great tweeting times right off the bat, that may not always happen.
 Even using the Twitter guidance and the tools they provide might not give you all the insight you need to make the right decision right away.